ankushdhankhar/music-recommendation-app/README.md

 ## Available Scripts

 - `npm start` - Runs the app in development mode
-- `npm build` - Builds the app for production
+- `npm run build` - Builds the app for production
 - `npm test` - Launches the test runner
-- `npm eject` - Ejects from Create React App (irreversible)

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Future Enhancements

-- 🎵 Spotify/Apple Music integration for direct playback
-- 📊 User listening history tracking
-- 🤝 Social features for sharing recommendations
-- 📈 Advanced analytics and recommendation tracking
-- 🔗 Integration with more music streaming platforms
-- 🎤 Voice input for hands-free interaction

-## Support

-If you encounter any issues or have questions, please open an issue on the GitHub repository.
+MIT License - Feel free to use and modify!